 How skilled are you?

 This page provides a ranking system to measure your driving skill.
 You may find this useful to track your improvement over time (or not).
 Hopefully you find it entertaining if not informative.
 Before getting to the ranking system, let’s appreciate how racing skill is distributed among the population.

 Lime Rock Park is a simple 7 turn track that is easy to learn and difficult to master.
 Because it is one of the free tracks in iRacing, and part of the Rookie racing series, it is very well known by all iRacing drivers.
 Here’s a plot showing the qualifying times at Lime Rock in the MX-5 series in iRacing (2015 S1 W3).
-If these times look slow, that’s because this was back when the series used the NC MX-5 and the current ND MX-5 is a second faster.
+If these times look slow, that’s because this was back when the series used the NC MX-5 and the current ND MX-5 is faster.
 1315 drivers did qualifying sessions.
 Many people race without qualifying, especially rookies, so this plot is skewed towards people who are more serious about racing.
 And, of course, this plot doesn’t include the people with no interest in racing.
 The shape of the curve is not exactly a bell curve.
 There’s an upper limit to how fast one can drive, but no lower limit.
 What’s interesting about this is that driver skill has such a large range of variation even among enthusiasts.

 Racecar Driver Ranking System (RDRS)